hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the key pairs in your compute account.
-You may filter the output of keys displayed by specifying the key pairs you want displayed on the command line.
-Optionally, you can specify an availability zone.
+Specify the key pairs to  display on the command line to filter the output of keys, or specify an availability zone.

 ###Examples
 List the key pairs: